designhumanai/design-human-ai/docs/dhaie_philosophy.en.md

 #### Technical Specification of Components:

 **1. Micro-Strategy Extraction Engine**
-- Analysis of formal text structures: ratio of abstract to concrete noun usage, stable patterns of "question-hypothesis-refutation-conclusion" in query sequences, preference for visual metaphors over statistical arguments
+- Analysis of formal text structures: **patterns of attention focus and switching**, ratio of abstract to concrete noun usage, stable patterns of "question-hypothesis-refutation-conclusion" in query sequences, preference for visual metaphors over statistical arguments
 - Temporal modeling: intervals between queries as indicators of depth of contemplation, patterns of transitions between levels of abstraction
 - Construction of cognitive "fingerprints": vector representation of individual thinking preferences